On average, your neighbors pay $73 a month.See Your Rates

 According to Inrix 2015 Scorecard, Lancaster commuters spend 18 extra hours each in traffic annually.
 On top of the extra vehicle operating costs of the poor road conditions, Lancaster commuters also spend around $441 each on extra congestion costs.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
-You could end up with a bad driving record and need to purchase expensive high-risk auto insurance.
+You'll pay a lot more for car insurance and may need to purchase cheap high-risk auto insurance.

 The Pennsylvania ePay website allows drivers to pay any fines or fees to the state’s county court.